Lucianovici/envelope/app/auth/readme.md

 Please follow the instructions from http://gspread.readthedocs.org/en/latest/oauth2.html

-Create your own file from the google developer console.
+Although the instructions might be somehow outdated, you should be able to:

+1. Create a new project.
+2. Go to API Manager and select Credentials section.
+3. Add new Service Account `credentials` as json file.
+4. `Share` your spreadsheet with the `client_email` from the json file.
+Read only permission is enough.

-Make sure you set your environment variable `ENVELOPE_AUTH_JSON_FILE_PATH` as an absolute path to your file.
+Make sure you set your environment variable `ENVELOPE_AUTH_JSON_FILE_PATH` as an absolute path to your this json file.

-Also notice that I added the custom `sheet_id` in this json file as well.